 We look at the percentage of your child’s attendance, which will fall into the following zones:

-Melanie will contact parents whose child’s attendance is 96% or under to find out if we can support in improving the attendance.
+Sally may contact parents whose child’s attendance is 97% or under to find out if we can support in improving the attendance.

-- Amber Zone – 91% – 95% attendance – you will receive a letter to inform you that your child’s attendance has fallen into the amber zone.
-Absences will not be authorised below 90% without medical evidence.
+Amber Zone – 91% – 96% attendance – you will receive a letter to inform you that your child’s attendance has fallen into the amber zone and if no improvement is made, invited in to school for a meeting.

-- Red Zone – below 90% attendance, this will automatically trigger a meeting or a visit from our Family Liaison Officer.
+Red Zone – below 90% attendance, this will automatically trigger a meeting or a visit.
 Absences will not be authorised for pupils whose attendance falls into the red zone without some medical evidence.
-A child whose attendance is below 90% is classed by the government as as a persistent absentee.
+A child whose attendance is below 90% is classed by the government as a persistent absentee.

 TEXT MESSAGING SERVICE